Understanding Cemetery Crosses

 It is said that the night before Constantine was sending his soldiers out to battle he prayed.
 Then he had a dream in which he saw the symbols of Chi-Rho, Christ’s name, in a sunset.
 He then put the symbol of the Christian god on his flags and on his soldier’s shields.

 Standards and flags were very important to ancient armies as they went to war.
-First, the troops followed the flag as they marched into battle.
+Imagine you are a soldier going to battle with them.
+First, your troops follow a leader who is holding a flag aloft as you march into battle.

-With the symbol of Christ’s name on Constantine’s flags, it was as if the soldiers were fleeing to him for safety and fighting with him by their side.
+The Labarum cross made Constantine’s flags special to his troops.
+With the symbol of Christ’s name on Constantine’s flags, it was as if the soldiers were fleeing to Christ for safety and fighting with Him by their side.

 If you see a Labarum Cross in the cemetery the deceased was most likely Catholic or Episcopalian.